prasadgade20/Food-Ordering-Application-frontend/Readme.md

 ### Food Service application

 This project was initiated during my master's studies.
-Even though I've finished my studies, I'm still working on and improving the app, adding new features to make it better.
+I'm still working on and improving the app, adding new features to make it better.

 Project is implemented using ReactJS (Hooks) library and Java Spring Boot framework (Hibernate, Spring Secuirty with JSON Web token, REST API) with some additional libraries (Bootstrap, AXIOS, Sweetalert, Redux and few more).